Use this article to learn more about Penal Code 991 and how the Simmrin Law Group can help you handle a probable cause motion in a misdemeanor case.

 There are no other drawbacks if a judge rejects a PC 991 motion.
 In this situation, an individual faces the same criminal charges they were already handling.
 There are no special penalties associated with a rejected PC 991 motion.

-Ask a Lawyer About a Probable Cause Hearing in a Misdemeanor Case
+Ask a Lawyer About Filing a Motion to Dismiss a Misdemeanor

-Penal Code 991 allows lawyers to file a probable cause motion in misdemeanor cases.
+Penal Code 991 allows lawyers to file a motion to dismiss a misdemeanor.
 A PC 991 motion requests that the judge dismiss criminal charges.
 The Simmrin Law Group can work to get your charges dismissed if you were accused of a misdemeanor.
 Allow us to help you right now.
-Just call us at (310) 997-4688.
-You can also complete our online contact form for a free consultation.
+Just call us or complete our online contact form for a free consultation.